Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Introduction

 \section{Introduction}

-In the last years, AI solutions have been successful adopted in a variety of different tasks.
-Neural networks (NN) are one of the most successful technologies achieving state-of-the-art performance in several application fields including image recognition, computer vision, natural language processing and speech recognition.
+In the last years, AI solutions have been successfully adopted in a variety of different tasks.
+Neural networks (NN) are among the most successful technologies that achieve state-of-the-art performance in several application fields, including image recognition, computer vision, natural language processing, and speech recognition.
 The main ingredients of NNs success are the increased availability of huge training datasets and the possibility of scaling their models to millions of parameters while allowing for a tractable optimization with mini-batch stochastic gradient descent (SGD), graphical processing units (GPUs) and parallel computing.
-Nevertheless, NNs are characterized by several drawbacks and many research challenges are still open.
-Recently, it has been proven that NNs may suffer over-parametrization \cite{Han2015,ullrich2017soft,molchanov2017variational} so that they can be pruned significantly without any loss in accuracy.
+Nevertheless, NNs are characterized by several drawbacks, and many research challenges are still open.
+Recently, it has been proven that NNs may suffer over parametrization \cite{Han2015,ullrich2017soft,molchanov2017variational} so that they can be pruned significantly without any loss of accuracy.
 Moreover, they can easily over-fit and even memorize random patterns in the data \cite{zhang2016understanding} if not properly regularized.